Abstract

 No single regime gives velocity tracking, whole-body manipulation, and fall recovery at once — so three specialists are distilled into one mixture-of-experts student under context-based action-sliced KL:

-- Locomotion — 15-DoF body slice, velocity tracking.
+- Locomotion — 15-DoF flat-terrain velocity control under arm perturbations; body-slice KL.

 All fuse into one policy under the single 10-D interface, with no runtime switching; a new specialist plugs in as one teacher head and one context channel.